PEAK-Legacy/Trellis/README.txt

 That way, they don't take effect until the current event is completely finished.

-The Trellis actually does the same thing, but its internal "event queue" is automatically flushed whenever you set a value from outside a rule.
+The Trellis actually does something similar, but its internal "event queue" is automatically flushed whenever you set a value from outside a rule.
 If you want to set multiple values, you need to use a ``@modifier`` function or method like this one, which we could've made a Rectangle method, but didn't::